Return J. Meigs Sr.: Indian agent

-In 1801, Meigs went to Tennessee to fill the combined position of US Indian agent to the Cherokee and military agent for the United States War Department.
-Initially his office and the Cherokee Agency were at Fort Southwest Point in what is now Kingston, Tennessee.
+In 1801, President Thomas Jefferson appointed 60-year old Meigs to the combined position of US Indian agent to the Cherokee and military agent for the United States War Department.
+The government's trading or factory operations were linked with Indian relations in the War Department during these years.Initially Meigs' office and the Cherokee Agency were at Fort Southwest Point in what is now Kingston, Tennessee.
 In 1807 he relocated these operations to a new post further south, named Hiwassee Garrison.
 It was near the mouth of the Hiwassee River, at its confluence with the Tennessee River.
 Charles R. Hicks, a mixed-race (European and Cherokee) and bilingual Cherokee, worked as his interpreter for some time.
 Hicks later became a chief of the Cherokee.
+Meigs' role as military agent ended in 1813 when the Federal soldiers stationed at Hiwassee Garrison were withdrawn.
+He continued as Cherokee agent on the Hiwassee River until his death on January 28, 1823.